-Unfunded Commitment Redemption Frequency Redemption Notice Period

-Equity funds (a) \$ - Monthly 5 days

-Fixed income funds (b) \$ Weekly 5 days

-Real asset funds (c) \$ 8,465,830 Monthly or longer 5 days

-Private equity funds (d) \$ N/A N/A
+Unfunded Redemption Commitment Frequency Redemption Notice Period Equity funds (a) \$ - Monthly 5 days Fixed income funds (b) \$ - Weekly 5 days Real asset funds (c) \$ - Monthly or longer 5 days Private equity funds (d) \$ 13,000,000 N/A N/A

-(a) The equity funds consist of a diversified portfolio of common stocks and equity-linked securities in the global public equity markets.

-(b) The fixed income funds consist of investment-grade fixed income securities that include bond index funds and government money market funds.

-(c) The real asset funds consist of investments in core real estate and real estate investment trust (REIT) index funds.

-(d) The private equity funds consist of a diversified portfolio including global private equity, special situations, and real estate funds.
+- The equity funds consist of a diversified portfolio of common stocks and equity-linked securities in the global public equity markets. - The fixed income funds consist of investment-grade fixed income securities that include bond index funds and government money market funds. - The real asset funds consist of investments in core real estate and real estate investment trust (REIT) index funds. - The private equity funds consist of a diversified portfolio including global private equity, special situations, and real estate funds.

-(3) Concentrations and Credit Risk:
+Concentrations and Credit Risk:

-At December 31, 2022 and 2021, the Foundation maintained its cash balances at a financial institution.
+At December 31, 2023 and 2022, the Foundation maintained its cash balances at a financial institution.
 These funds are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
-At December 31, 2022 and 2021, uninsured cash balances totaled \$299,599 and \$528,264, respectively.
-Money market funds included as cash equivalents are not insured by FDIC and totaled \$2,276,619 and \$3,173,630 at December 31, 2022 and 2021, respectively.
+At December 31, 2023, there were no uninsured cash balances.
+At December 31, 2022, uninsured cash balances totaled \$299,599.
+Money market funds included as cash equivalents are not insured by FDIC and totaled \$2,568,960 and \$2,276,619 at December 31, 2023 and 2022, respectively.

-Approximately 25% and 67% of the total contributions received were from a single donor for the years ended December 31, 2022 and 2021, respectively.
+Approximately 19% and 25% of the total contributions received were from a single donor for the years ended December 31, 2023 and 2022, respectively.